Raffaele Menconi

 He married Josephine Zampieri; their son, Ralph J. Menconi (1915–1972), who apprenticed in his father's New York studio, was also a well-known sculptor and medalist.

 The Menconi Family lived in an Italianate house designed by Menconi in Hastings-on-Hudson, New York, for many years.
+In Hastings, he designed the majestic bronze eagle on the Municipal Building and a beloved local landmark–a bronze squirrel sculpture at the entrance to the Riverview Place path, near his house.
 Menconi once owned a cliffside home in Union City, New Jersey.